 The 2010s were not just a fantastic decade for action movies, but also a decade in which the genre maintained its respect and reputation.
 A turning point in the history of action cinema was Mad Max: Fury Road, which was immediately hailed as one of the best movies of the twenty-first century.
 Movies like John Wick helped popularise the “gung fu” action genre in American cinema.
 The best action movies frequently cross over into comedies, science fiction, horror, and historical dramas.
-The undervalued gems with the combination of the aforementioned qualities are listed below.
+The Most Underrated Action Movies with the combination of the aforementioned qualities are listed below.

 1. ’71 (2014)